-Lessons are private, although because learning to ride with other horses is important, two lessons may be going on at the same time if we feel the situation is safe.
+Lessons are private, although because learning to ride with other horses is important, a few lessons may be going on at the same time if we feel the situation is safe.

 How do I pay for lessons?

-You can pay by cash or check each time you come.
-Or you can pay one month at a time.
-The same rate applies.
+You can pay by cash or check each time you come ($40).
+Or you can pay one month at a time ($115 for 4 lessons used within the month).
 Sorry, we do not accept credit cards.

 Do you rent horses?